-Next, on the Test Driver system, from the Squish IDE go to Preferences > Squish > Remote Testing and enter the IP address (and port, if you specified one when you started squishserver) of the Tested System.
+Next, on the Test Driver system, in the Squish IDE go to Preferences > Squish > Servers > Add > Remote Server, and enter the IP address (and port if you specified one when you started squishserver) of the Tested System.

 After the New Test Suite wizard is finished, the connection parameters can later be configured from Test Suite Settings > Connection Information.